 As a result of such closeness, exceptional patient experiences occur everyday because nurses offer patients the kind of care that family and friends may find difficult to understand.

-More about behavioral care nursing
+More about behavioral health nursing

 - Located in Psychiatric Pavilion at Community Hospital North

 - Bed count: 125 at CHN; 20 at CHE